conneroisu/cpre281-finalproj/README.md

 Date: **4/10/2024**

+## Table of Contents

+## Proposal

+A MIPS processor that can execute a subset of the MIPS instruction set with additional features such as a clock divider, displaying the current instruction on the seven segment displays present on the FPGA board, and the ability to change the frequency of execution of the processor.

+More specifically, the processor will be able to execute the following instructions: add, addi, sub, subi, and, andi, or, ori, lw, sw, beq, j, and jr.

+The frequency of execution for the processor will be variable and will be controlled by a clock divider that divides the 50MHz clock signal by a value set by the divider that will be used to divide the clock signal.

+The current instruction being executed will be displayed on the seven segment displays present on the FPGA board.

+The processor will be implemented in Verilog and tested using a test-bench.

 ## Introduction

-The project is a simple processor that can at a variable speed execute a subset of the MIPS instruction set displaying the current instruction on the seven segment displays present on EP4CE115F29C7 FPGA board.
+The project is a simple MIPS processor that can at a variable speed execute a subset of the MIPS instruction set displaying the current instruction on the seven segment displays present on EP4CE115F29C7 FPGA board.

-The variable speed of the processor is achieved through the use of a clock divider that divides the 50MHz clock signal by the value represented in the  from the FPGA board into a slower clock signal that is used to drive the processor.
+The variable speed of the processor is achieved through the use of a clock divider connected to a GPIO connected potentiometer that divides the 50MHz clock signal by the value represented in the from the FPGA board into a slower clock signal that is used to drive the processor.

 A clock divider is a circuit that allows for the dividing of a given clock signal by a constant value.
 Below is an an example of a clock divider that divides the frequency of the clock by 2.

 $$
 f_{\text {out }}=\frac{f_{\text {in }}}{N}
 $$